Functional derivative

 where f ′(x) ≡ df/dx.
 If f is varied by adding to it a function δf, and the resulting integrand L(x, f +δf, f ′+δf ′) is expanded in powers of δf, then the change in the value of J to first order in δf can be expressed as follows:

-where the variation in the derivative, δf ′ was rewritten as the derivative of the variation (δf) ′, and integration by parts was used.
+where the variation in the derivative, δf ′ was rewritten as the derivative of the variation (δf) ′, and integration by parts was used in these derivatives.

 Definition

-In this section, the functional derivative is defined.
-Then the functional differential is defined in terms of the functional derivative.
+In this section, the functional differential (or variation or first variation) is defined.
+Then the functional derivative is defined in terms of the functional differential.